Standon Calling: History

+2010s

 2010 saw Standon Calling grow, both in terms of space and ticket sales.
 Themed around "Murder On The Standon Express", a miniature town with boutique stores, food stands and a fancy dress shop was built on the site.

 The festival spread from Standon Lordship onto neighbouring fields with additional car parking and camping.
 Coach travel provided from local train stations.
 The pre-festival marketing included a series of "Road to Standon Calling" gigs in London and a competition for smaller upcoming bands to play the main stage on the Sunday night.

 2011's theme was 'Gods and Monsters' with Lamb and Battles headlining.

 2012's theme 'Journey to the end of the earth' saw headliners Fat Freddies Drop, Beardy Man and Death in Vegas.

 2013's theme of 'Running away from the circus' included bands Bastille, Digitalism, The Joy Formidable, De La Soul and Band of Skulls.

 2014 had a "Lost in Latin America" theme with headliners Frank Turner, Maximo Park and Public Enemy.
 Clean Bandit, Charli XCX, Ella Eyre and Young Fathers were other notable names on the lineup.

-Standon Calling 2015

-Celebrating its 10th birthday, Standon Calling was bigger and better than ever before, increasing its capacity to 10,000.
+Celebrating its 10th birthday, Standon Calling increased its capacity to 10,000 in 2015.
 The theme was "A town of two faces", encouraging cowboy/girl costumes by day and by night the festival took a futuristic turn seeing a variety of disco themed costumes.
 Disco tribute band Uncle Funk & The Boogie Wonderband opened the main stage.
 Headlining the festival were Little Dragon, The Dandy Warhols and Basement Jaxx with other acts such as Ella Eyre, Slaves and Kwabs filling the bill.

-Standon Calling 2020
+2020s

 In common with all UK festivals, Standon Calling 2020 was cancelled due to the COVID-19 pandemic, with tickets being refunded or rolled over to the following year.
+The event returned in 2021, though the final day of that year's festival was shut down early due to poor weather conditions.

+Demise

+Standon Calling took place for the seventeenth and final time in 2023.
+Due to financial losses sustained by the event, plans for a 2024 festival - arranged as an eight-day event across two weekends - were scrapped.
+Some performers and service providers reported that they had not received monies due from the 2023 event.
+In October 2025 it was confirmed that the firm behind the festival had gone into liquidation and Standon Calling would not return.